Link to this sectionModels#

 Run interactive inference directly in the browser:

-- Upload an image, paste a URL, or use webcam
+- Upload an image, use example images, or use webcam

-- Results display with bounding boxes, masks, or keypoints
+- Results display with bounding boxes, masks, semantic class maps, or keypoints

 - Auto-inference when an image is provided

-- Supports all task types (detect, segment, pose, OBB, classify)
+- Supports all task types (detect, segment, semantic, pose, OBB, classify)

 The Predict tab runs inference on Ultralytics Cloud, so you don't need a local GPU.
 Results are displayed with interactive overlays matching the model's task type.